 5. Go on a Sightseeing Tour of the City

 Touring Austin is the absolute best way to see the city and get a feel for the unique vibe that the lively metropolis has to offer.
-As the state capital, Austin has many notable landmarks you won’t want to miss visiting.
+As the state capital, Austin has many notable landmarks you won’t miss visiting.

 If you’re short on time, this Double Decker Single Loop Sightseeing Tour might be your perfect solution.
 It’s a quick way to get in all your Austin sightseeing.
 This tour brings you to 17 major landmarks of Austin, including The Driskill Hotel, the Texas State Capitol, the Texas Governor’s Mansion, and the LBJ Presidential Library.

-The tour offers a detailed commentary along the way, so you can learn about each landmark’s history and significance.
+The tour offers a detailed commentary along the way so you can learn about each landmark’s history and significance.
 The entire loop lasts approximately 1.5 hours, giving you lots of time to spend how you’d like.

 You don’t have to give up certain sights; you can see them all on one tour!
 And if you discover new landmarks during the tour that you want to go back to, you can certainly do that.